thierrymichel/kapla/README.md

 The main goal is to make easier to implement common tasks/features:

 - Component declaration and instanciation
-- Component init and destroy (Barba.js ou load more…)
+- Component init and destroy (Barba.js or load more…)
 - Access to `$el` et `$refs`
 - Use of `data-attribute`
 - Events handling with the right context (standard or custom)